novix-sa/Pyplan/docs/Quick Start.md

 # **Quick Start**

 ## Login

 You must have installed Pyplan in a server to access Pyplan.
-Or you can request a trial account to access Pyplan cloud services.
+Or you can request a trial account to access Pyplan cloud services [here](http://pyplan.com/contact/).

 Creating an account
 Login